theodo/TheodoDrupal8Bundle/Resources/doc/index.rst

         "theodo/drupal8-bundle": "dev-master"
 	}

-Then, all you have to do is to run ``composer update`` in your command shell to add these bundles to your project.
+Then run ``composer update`` in your command shell to add all the necessary bundles to your project.

 You will also need to add the declaration in your ``AppKernel.php`` file, like this::